 Unclear speech is a frustrating challenge experienced by many with Parkinson’s Disease.
 A speech-language pathologist can introduce strategies that will help improve speech skills and/or compensate for difficulties.
 Some strategies may include:

 Additionally, Constant Therapy’s speech recognition software can provide a way to practice speech strategies with feedback on performance.
-Consider trying tasks such as Name Pictures, Describe the Picture, and Read Complex Sentences Aloud.
+Consider trying activities such as Name Pictures, Describe the Picture, and Read Complex Sentences Aloud.

 Individuals with Parkinson’s Disease often experience sensory changes that can influence perception and awareness of volume.
 For this reason, it is common for those with Parkinson’s to speak quietly and feel as though it is at a normal volume.
 This can also make it feel like you are shouting when speaking at a conversational volume.